chanshiyucx/blog/article/008-web-knowledge-base.md

 On the downside, Promises can still become hard to follow if you chain too many `.then()` calls, and if you forget to add `.catch()`, errors might be silently ignored.
 For very simple cases, they may introduce a bit of overhead compared to plain callbacks.

+### Arrow Function

+> What are arrow functions and how do they differ from regular functions?

+Arrow functions are a concise ES6 syntax for writing functions.
+The key difference is `this` binding - arrow functions don't have their own `this`, they inherit it lexically from the surrounding scope.
+Regular functions have their own `this` that depends on how they're called.

+This makes arrow functions ideal for callbacks where you want to preserve context, like in array methods or event handlers.
+However, they can't be used as constructors with `new` and don't have their own `arguments` object.

+In practice, I use arrow functions for most cases, especially callbacks, but use regular functions when I need dynamic `this` or constructor functionality.

+### Higher-Order Function

+> What is a higher-order function?

+A higher-order function is a function that either takes one or more functions as arguments, returns a function, or both.
+This is a core concept in functional programming.

+Common examples include array methods like `map`, `filter`, and `reduce`, which all accept callback functions.
+For instance, map is a higher-order function because it takes a function as an argument.
+Function factories are another example, like a function that returns a customized function based on parameters.

+Higher-order functions enable code reuse, composition, and abstraction.
+They're fundamental to functional programming patterns and are widely used in modern JavaScript for data transformation and creating reusable logic.

 ## CSS

 ### Visibility